pyweekorg/docs/docs/rules.rst

    materials in the entry under the terms laid out in this section of the rules.

-2. By submitting an entry to PyWeek you grant a transferrable, irrevocable license to redistribute, copy and run your entry without modification, and to distribute unmodified screenshots of the entry, provided no fee is charged.
+3. By submitting an entry to PyWeek you grant a transferrable, irrevocable license to redistribute, copy and run your entry without modification, and to distribute unmodified screenshots of the entry, provided no fee is charged.

-3. You may include license terms in your entry; these will be considered an alternative set of terms to those defined by clause 8.2.
+4. You may include license terms in your entry; these will be considered an alternative set of terms to those defined by clause 8.3.

 9. Target platform
 ------------------

 This is a Python programming challenge.
-However, you may include code written in supporting languages (eg. C/C++ or Rust libraries, Javascript/HTML in web pages, and so on), if that code does not implement "game logic".
+However, you may include code written in supporting languages (eg. C/C++ or Rust libraries, JavaScript/HTML in web pages, and so on), if that code does not implement “game logic”.

 Entries must run using the latest version of Python.
 Entries must not require end-of-life versions of Python.
 See `the Python Dev Guide